Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

     ![Define server configuration](../../Assets/Screenshots/Adyen/Integration/AdyenChangeWebhookServerConguration.png "[Define server configuration]").

 3. Configure the server URL as follows:
-    - If you want to process the messages asynchronously, add an **Asynch** to the address.
+    - If you want to process the messages asynchronously, add an **Async** to the address.
 For example: `https://customeraccount.dev.actindo.com/Actindo.Extensions.Actindo.Adyen.Notification.notificationAsync`.

     - If you want to process the messages synchronously, add a **2** to the address.
 For example: `https://customeraccount.actindo.com/Actindo.Extensions.Actindo.Adyen.Notification.notification2`.